 Diabetic foot management

-• Monitoring your blood circulation and nerve supply
+- Monitoring blood circulation and nerve supply

-• Footwear advice
+- Footwear advice

-• Diabetic foot education
+- Diabetic foot education

-• Advising on safe self-care of your feet, if applicable
+- Advising on safe self-care of your feet, if applicable

-Conditions with foot and ankle
+Conditions of the foot and ankle

 Orthotics

-If you suffer from arthritis, bursitis, plantar fasciitis, shin splints, heel pain, knee pain, hip pain, back pain, severs disease, Achilles tendonitis, bunions, clawing toes or hammer toes enquire about being assessed for your suitability..
+If you suffer from arthritis, bursitis, plantar fasciitis, shin splints, heel pain, knee pain, hip pain, back pain, severs disease, Achilles tendonitis, bunions, clawing toes or hammer toes, enquire about being assessed for your suitability..

 Nail surgery